MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/resolve-failed-start-switch-root-azure-linux-vm.md

 2. Select the entry for the rescue kernel.

 3. Copy the `kernelopts` value from the `grubenv` file.
 The path of the `grubenv` file in Linux can vary depending on the distribution and configuration of the system.
-However, it is commonly located at `/boot/efi/EFI/redhat/grubenv` or `/boot/grub2/gubenv`.
+It is commonly located at `/boot/efi/EFI/redhat/grubenv` or `/boot/grub2/gubenv`.

    Example: